fls-bioinformatics-core/RnaChipIntegrator/docs/outputs.rst

 peak.end	peak end position
 dist_closest	closest distance between peak and gene considering
-                all edges (zero if there is overlap) dist_TSS	distance between peak and feature TSS direction       'U' if hit is upstream, 'D' if downstream, '.' if overlapped in_the_gene     'YES' if peak overlaps the feaure, 'NO' if not
+                all edges (zero if there is overlap) dist_TSS	distance between peak and gene TSS direction       'U' if hit is upstream, 'D' if downstream, '.' if overlapped in_the_gene     'YES' if peak overlaps the gene, 'NO' if not
 =============== ====================================================

 Each gene will appear as many times as there are nearest peaks being